luci/luci-py/appengine/swarming/doc/Detailed-Design.md

 ### Task deduplication

-If a task is marked as idempotent, e.g. `--idempotent` is used, the client certifies that the task do not have side effects.
+If a task is marked as idempotent, e.g. `-idempotent` is used, the client certifies that the task do not have side effects.
 This means that running the task twice shall return the same results (pending flakiness).